Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 What does that do for Mexico?

-What do you mean they need help real help and without citizenship?
+What do you mean they need help?

-The basic needs of life just the basic needs what like emergency room health care, free schools, they put all that.
+help do they need the basic needs of life the basic needs what you like emergency room health care free school They've got all that.

 We don't turn our back on people who need food.

-No, one free me they would go uh the line.
+They would go the line.

-If you were going across Montana looking for a job, you would go where you could go to ranches to get one free meal as you went along to get because you don't turn people away for food and for housing and for medical needs.
+If you were going across Montana looking for a job, you would go where you could go to ranches to get one free meal as you went along to get, because you don't turn people away for food and for housing and for medical needs.

-You don't turn people away, you have compassion and you say, I want to meet your needs and you love them.
+And you say, I want to meet your needs, and you love them.

-Where's the where is the benefit to the existing citizenry of the United States?
+Where is the benefit to the existing citizenry of the United States?

-That a lot of these people will come in, their relatives will come in.
+I will give you that, that a lot of these people will come in, their relatives will come in.

-I but I've got all the Mexican culture I need.
+But I've got all the Mexican culture I need.

-Wouldn't you like to meet an Uzbek or a Fijian?
+Do you not feel, do you not feel, Sherry, wouldn't you like to meet an Uzbek or a Fijian?

 Why do you want to go Mexican?

-They're here and they have needs, and we cannot we need to help them.
+They're here and they have needs and we cannot, we need to help them.

 Do you want your country to cease to exist as you've known it?